 From the Canon Precentor: Masks and Trust

 At its heart, Saint John’s Cathedral is a community of trust.
 This means we care not just about one another’s spiritual well-being, but also one another’s physical wellness, and we desire to keep one another as safe as possible.

-With some of our community members being vaccinated and others still waiting to be vaccinated, indoor service attendees are encouraged to wear masks.
-Over time, you will begin to see worship leaders remove their masks, a helpful gesture for those who rely on lip reading in order to fully participate in the liturgy.
+Therefore, and per the COVID Update from Bishop Kym on August 4, all indoor Sunday service attendees are asked to wear masks.
+In accordance with the Bishop’s Update, you will continue to see worship leaders remove their masks, a helpful gesture for those who rely on lip reading to fully participate in the liturgy.
 When this happens, please know that the worship leaders are fully vaccinated and will be at an appropriate distance from the congregation.

 handshakes and hugs, while others won’t.
 A simple way of navigating situations such as this is by posing the following question: “May I hug you/shake your hand?”
-Naturally, responses will vary in a community as diverse as ours.
+Naturally, responses will continue to vary in a community as diverse as ours.

 Above all, please know that you are a part of a community of trust and unconditional

-COVID-19 Policies and Procedures at Saint John’s
+Additional Information: COVID-19 Policies and Procedures

 Regarding Monday – Friday/Weekdays

-– Because many staff continue to work from home at least some of the time, and because of significant contractor/construction work in the cathedral and other parts of the building, the doors to the Welcome Center remain locked.
+– Because some staff continue to work from home at least some of the time, and because of significant contractor/construction work in the cathedral and other parts of the building, the doors to the Welcome Center remain locked.
 Thus, please contact staff to make appointments to meet with them during business hours.

 Thank you for your understanding and support, and we thank you for staying home if you are or if someone in your household is not feeling well or may have been exposed to someone with COVID-19.